 In 1864, the colonies of Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland planned to meet in Charlottetown to investigate a union among the British Maritime colonies.
 John A Macdonald and other representatives from Upper and Lower Canada invited themselves to the meeting and arrived by steamship.
 They proposed a wider union which would include...
 Continue Reading →

-Thomas D’Arcy McGee, a Canadian nationality, 1862
+Thomas D’Arcy McGee’s Canadian nationalism

 Romeo Saganash on Indigenous rights, 2017